cairo-book/cairo-book/src/ch15-00-dictionaries.md

 For each time we interact with a `Felt252Dict<T>` a new `Entry<T>` will be registered:

 - A `get` would register an entry where there is no change in state, and previous and new values are stored with the same value.
 - An `insert` would register a new `Entry<T>` where the `new_value` would be the element being inserted, and the `previous_value` the last element inserted before this.
-In case it is the first entry for a certain key, then the previous and current values will be the same.
+In case it is the first entry for a certain key, then the previous value will be zero.

 The use of this entry list shows how there isn't any rewriting, just the creation of new memory cells per `Felt252Dict<T>` interaction.
 Let's show an example of this using the `balances` dictionary from the previous section and inserting the users 'Alex' and 'Maria':